-Our truck accident attorneys help victims in the Farmer's Branch, Carrollton, and Dallas-Fort Worth areas get the settlements they deserve.
+Our truck accident attorneys help victims in the Hurst and Dallas-Fort Worth areas get the settlements they deserve.
 Whether you were driving your passenger vehicle when struck by an 18-wheeler or operating the semi truck when struck by another vehicle, Samples Ames will make sure your rights are protected.

 Driving on the roadways in Texas can be dangerous, especially when large trucks are sharing the roads with us.
 We depend on these large trucks to deliver goods to stores so we understand they need to be on our roadways.
 However, there are unique dangers associated with having so many trucks on our roadways, particularly if drivers have not had enough sleep, if the roadway conditions are dangerous, or if a driver is distracted while behind the wheel.